Back to INDEX ................... Model Displays ........... To Displays 2002-2011

 We have previously displayed at the Space Centre as part of several British Sci-Fi celebrations, but this time the Centre decided to do a themed weekend just about the popular worlds of Gerry Anderson.
 About twenty of us took part putting on a display that covered most of Gerry's popular programs, with a heavy emphasis on Thunderbirds.
 I had a nice weekend and spent a fair bit of time chatting to members of the public who visited, as well as those hardcore fans who always support these events with great enthusiasm.

-50th birthday this year we have seen a variety of new
+it's 50th birthday this year we have seen a variety of

 occasion.
 One of the latest being this bookzine